SK53/indicia-docs/developing/client-website/tutorial-writing-drupal-prebuilt-form/other-essentials.rst

 Other essential tasks
 ---------------------

+There are a couple of methods at the end of the class template called ``get_submission`` and ``get_redirect_on_success`` which we can ignore for now, as they are optional.
 There are a few other essential tasks to perform before we can try out our new tutorial prebuilt form in Drupal.
-The next method is called ``get_parameters`` and is defined as:
+The next method we do need to implement is called ``get_parameters`` and is defined as:

 .. code-block:: php